kiwanacollins/PESASA/README.md

 # PESASA

-A full-stack web application with separate frontend and backend architecture. i have seperated the frontend code into its folder and the backend logic in its folder for beetter maintainability and scalability.
+A full-stack web application with separate frontend and backend architecture.
+I have seperated the frontend code into its folder and the backend logic in its folder for beetter maintainability and scalability.

 ## Project Structure